fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/vTrue/Get-AzureRmEventHubNamespaceKey.md

 ## EXAMPLES

-### Example 1: Get details of the primary key for an authorization rule
+### Example 1
 ```
 PS C:\> Get-AzureRmEventHubNamespaceKey -ResourceGroupName MyResourceGroupName -NamespaceName MyNamespaceName -AuthorizationRuleName MyAuthRuleName
 ```

-This command gets details of the primary key for the authorization rule named MyAuthRuleName on the Event Hubs namespace named MyNamespaceName that is contained in the resource group named MyResourceGroupName.
+Gets details of the primary key for the authorization rule `MyAuthRuleName` on the Event Hubs namespace `MyNamespaceName` in the resource group `MyResourceGroupName`.

 ## PARAMETERS

 ### -NamespaceName
-Specifies the name of the Event Hubs namespace.
+The Event Hubs namespace name.

 ```yaml
 Type: String